|

 Carl Farmer |

 Quite frequent in wet lowland places Flowering shoots up to c 40 cm tall, lengthening to as much as 90 cm in fruit.
 Leaves up to 100 cm across.
-Skye ID: Unmistakable in flower or fruit.
-Young leaves like Coltsfoot but much more coarsely toothed and not white-felted beneath.
+ID: Unmistakable in flower or fruit.
+Young leaves like Coltsfoot but coarsely and closely toothed, not with a polygonal outline, and have veins along the edges at the start of the basal lobes.
 Adult leaves huge, arising singly, forming patches that cover large areas of ground.
-These could only be confused with rhubarb which persists in formerly cultivated places in Skye, but rhubarb has several leaves arising from a single crown.
-Other features: All Skye plants are likely to be of the "male" form which has up to 5 female florets and about 30 sterile ones in each flowerhead.
+These could only be confused with rhubarb which persists in formerly cultivated places, but rhubarb has several leaves arising from a single crown.
+Other features: All local plants are likely to be of the "male" form which has up to 5 female florets and about 30 sterile ones in each flowerhead.
 Any of the "female" form, with about 100 female florets and up to 3 sterile ones, would be of great interest. |

 ![]() Photo ©